 So you want to start building your email list?
 Great decision!
 Actually, that’s probably one of the best decisions you’d ever make for your business.
 That’s because the money is in the list.
-And the money will be in yours once you get going.
+And the money will be in your list once you get going.

 When we say the money is in the list, we are of course referring to your email list.

-In just a moment, I will share some email marketing best practices for you, so you can start as an expert from day one.
+In just a moment, I will share some email marketing best practices with you, so you can start as an expert from day one.

 But first, what is email marketing and why should you care?

 Email marketing is the process of using email to send optimized commercial messages to people who gave you their permission to send them such emails.

 Email marketing is permission-based marketing at its finest.
 It’s incredibly powerful because you’re basically talking to people who want to hear what you have to say.